Edward Byrne (police officer): Murder

-Around 3:30 a.m on February 26, 1988, Byrne was sitting in his marked patrol car on 107th Avenue and Inwood Street in the South Jamaica section of Queens in New York City.
-He was assigned to keep an eye on the house of the local Guyanese immigrant Arjune, who had repeatedly called the police to report on illegal activities on his street.
+Around 3:30 a.m. on February 26, 1988, Byrne was sitting in his marked patrol car on 107th Ave. and Inwood St. in the South Jamaica section of Queens in New York City.
+He was assigned to keep an eye on the house of a local Guyanese immigrant named Arjune, who had repeatedly called the police to report illegal activities on his street.
 The house had been previously firebombed on two occasions and the owner repeatedly threatened.
 Despite the recent violence and an ongoing crime wave overtaking South Queens, Byrne was assigned to the post alone.

-As Byrne sat in his car another car pulled up beside him.
+As Byrne sat in his car, another driver pulled up beside him.
 Two men exited, and one of them knocked on the passenger side window of Byrne's cruiser while a second man crept up on the driver's side and shot Byrne in the head five times with a .38 caliber pistol.
 Two other men acted as lookouts.
 Byrne later died at the hospital.
 He had just turned 22.

-The murder prompted nationwide outrage.
-US President Ronald Reagan personally called the Byrne family to offer condolences.
-George H. W. Bush carried Byrne's badge with him on his campaign for president in 1988.
+The murder prompted national outrage.
+President Ronald Reagan personally called the Byrne family to offer condolences.
+Then-Vice President George H. W. Bush carried Byrne's badge with him during his 1988 presidential campaign.

 The four killers were identified as Philip Copeland, Todd Scott, Scott Cobb, and David McClary.
 All four were apprehended within a week of the murder and were eventually convicted.
 Copeland, Scott, and Cobb were convicted after a trial of murder in the second degree and criminal possession of a weapon in the second degree.
 McClary was convicted later as the shooter in a separate trial of murder in the second degree and criminal possession of a weapon in the second degree.
 All four were sentenced to 25 years to life by Queens Supreme Court Justice Thomas A. Demakos, who had presided over the trials.
 Cobb, in a videotaped confession that was played at trial, provided graphic details of the killing, told how the participants had bragged of it afterward in the aftermath, and indicated that the killing had been ordered from jail by the drug dealer Howard "Pappy" Mason, the leader of their gang.
 Mason was sentenced to life in prison in 1994 for drug racketeering and for ordering Byrne's murder.

 Legacy

-In honor of Police Officer Edward Byrne, 91st Avenue was renamed P.O.
-Edward R. Byrne Avenue.

-Police Officer Edward Byrne Park in Queens was dedicated on August 3, 1995.

-Junior High School 101 in the Bronx was renamed in his honor.